-Crappie – This time of year fishing is usually better in the west end of the lake.
+Crappie – This time of year crappie fishing is usually better in the west end of the lake.
 The water

 warms up faster in that area of the lake.
-By the middle to the end of the month crappie should be biting
+By the middle to the end of April, crappie should be biting

 all over the lake.
-Look for wood (stumps or lay downs).
-Use minnows or chartreuse jigs.
+Look for wood (stumps or lay downs) in 4 to 12 feet of water.
+Use minnows or

 White Bass – White bass are moving up into the creek arms.
-Use twister tails or inline spinners,
+Use twister tails ot inline spinners such

-Saugeye – Few saugeye are caught in early April, but will improve as the water warms up.
+Saugeye – Few saugeye are caught in early spring but will improve as the water warms up.
 Fish

 around south beach in 5 to 9 feet of water.
-Try trolling twister tails tipped with a nightcrawler.
+Try trolling or casting twister tails tipped with a piece of

-Catfish – Catfishing is slowly improving.
+Catfish – Catfishing will be slowly improving.
 Try cut bait or nightcrawlers in 7 to 10 feet of water.

 Thanks to Leon & Jean Cole of Coles Bait and Tackle, Bainbridge, Ohio for the fishing reports!